Geffreyvanderbos/geffreys-essays/src/about.md

 Notes to my younger and older self.
 I'm thinking through things like technology, music, and what it means to live a good life .
 You're welcome to read along.
+My name is Geffrey van der Bos.